alxrsngrtn/1040-EZ-Project/Improvements.md

 ### taxCalculator
 - REMOVE MAGIC NUMBERS
-- Extract method from repeated logic
+- [x] Extract method from repeated logic
+- [x] Possible bug: for mfjTaxes, when taxableIncome is zero, the calculated tax is 9735.25?
+- If you want the outputs to be in big decimal, the inputs should be in big decimal.
+This will be more robust.
+If the service should handle decimal inputs, then overload the functions and deffer the computation to the big decimal implementation.
+- [x] Convert to pure functions, i.e. eliminate side effects.
+These can cause errors.
+- [x] improved whitespace

+### taxComputations
+- change method/variable names to be more verbose

 ### EICDatabaseAccessor
-- Remove unused variables
+- [x] Remove unused variables
-- Log or print errors for easier debugging
+- [x] Log or print errors for easier debugging
 - if --> switch
-- Initializing to null is redundant
+- [x] Initializing to null is redundant
+- [x] Improve whitespace
+- Separate controller logic with model accessor

 ### deductionCalculator
 - more verbose variable names